oemof/tespy/docs/basics/intro.rst

     from tespy.connections import Connection

-    # connections of the disctrict heating system
+    # connections of the network
     c1 = Connection(cc, 'out1', ev, 'in1', label='1')
     c2 = Connection(ev, 'out1', cp, 'in1', label='2')
     c3 = Connection(cp, 'out1', co, 'in1', label='3')